This post was last updated on October, 31st 2022

 Steamed Mussels with White Wine / Moules Marinières

-Discover mussels like you have never eaten them before: Cooked in white wine with shallots, parsley and celery stalks.
+Discover mussels as you have never eaten them before: Cooked in white wine with shallots, parsley, and celery stalks.

 Served with French fries that you can dip in the broth, you will find the perfect match with a white dry and fruity glass of wine or with a fresh blond beer.